OpenNMT/OpenNMT-py/docs/source/Summarization.md

 Since we are using copy-attention [1] in the model, we need to preprocess the dataset such that source and target are aligned and use the same dictionary.
 This is achieved by using the options `dynamic_dict` and `share_vocab`.
 We additionally turn off truncation of the source to ensure that inputs longer than 50 words are not truncated.
-For CNNDM we follow See et al. [2] and additionally truncate the source length at 400 tokens and the target at 100.
-We also note that in CNNDM, we found models to work better if the target surrounds sentences with tags such that a sentence looks like `<t> w1 w2 w3 . </t>`.
+For CNN-DM we follow See et al. [2] and additionally truncate the source length at 400 tokens and the target at 100.
+We also note that in CNN-DM, we found models to work better if the target surrounds sentences with tags such that a sentence looks like `<t> w1 w2 w3 . </t>`.
 If you use this formatting, you can remove the tags after the inference step with the commands `sed -i 's/ <\/t>//g' FILE.txt` and `sed -i 's/<t> //g' FILE.txt`.

 **Command used**:

-(1) CNNDM
+(1) CNN-DM

 ```
 python preprocess.py -train_src data/cnndm/train.txt.src \